PATILYASHH/Youtube-Video-Pause-Extension/how-to-use.md

-# How to add this extension to your chrome
+# How to Add This Extension to Your Chrome

-1. Download the extension from the [release page](https://patilyash.vercel.app/extension.html)
+1. Download the extension from the [release page](https://patilyash.vercel.app/extension.html).
-2. select extension.
+2. Select the extension.
-3. dowmload the zip file
+3. Download the ZIP file.
-4. open chrome and go to extensions
+4. Open Chrome and go to Extensions.
-5. click on load unpacked
+5. Click on "Load unpacked".
-6. select the folder you downloaded the zip file in
+6. Select the folder where you downloaded the ZIP file.
-7. you are done!
+7. You're done!

-# What this extension does
+## What This Extension Does

-this extension is a simple extension that pause the youtube video automaticaly when you change the tab and when you retuen on that tab then it will play again automatically.
+This extension automatically pauses the YouTube video when you change the tab and resumes playing when you return to the tab.

-# How to use this extension
+## How to Use This Extension

-1. open youtube
+1. Open YouTube.
-2. play any video
+2. Play any video.
-3. open any other tab
+3. Open any other tab.
-4. when you return to the youtube tab the video will play automatically
+4. When you return to the YouTube tab, the video will play automatically.

-# How to remove this extension
+## How to Remove This Extension

-1. open chrome
+1. Open Chrome.
-2. go to extensions
+2. Go to Extensions.
-3. find the extension and click on the remove button
+3. Find the extension and click on the remove button.

+---

-# Thank you ..
+Thank you!